BenWalangare/rock-paper-scissors/README.md

 ## What's next?
 Next would be:
- - Displaying the computer's choice
+ - Displaying the computer's choice; the image of RPS
  - Adding animation when user hovers over the images
  - Better looks and feels, overhaul them
  - And lastly, Indonesian version of RPS; the "Pingsut"